iCliniq Logo

 What Are the Differential Diagnosis of Fungal Endophthalmitis?

-• Behcet Syndrome - It is an inflammatory condition of the blood vessels affecting the eyes too.
+• Behcet Syndrome - It is an inflammatory condition of the blood vessels, affecting the eyes, too.
 It can cause posterior uveitis, anterior uveitis, etc.

 • Juvenile Idiopathic Arthritis - It tends to affect the eyes and cause uveitis.
 It may show signs mimicking fungal endophthalmitis.

-• Retinoblastoma - Retinoblastoma is the cancerous condition of an important layer of the eye - retina.
+• Retinoblastoma - Retinoblastoma is the cancerous condition of an important layer of the eye - the retina.
 It shows signs of eye redness and pain, and blurred or loss of vision.

 • Toxoplasmosis Chorioretinitis - Caused by Toxoplasma gondii, affects the chorioretinal layer of the eyes and causes eye pain, redness, and permanent loss of vision.